Six Touchstones That Turn Conflict Into Gold

 All of the IAMX Relationship Touchstones build on this foundational first: every person has a birthright to be at their creative best.
 Our beliefs, focus, and actions determine to what extent our best is possible.

 My intention is for your best to be at the expense of no one, and indeed for your best to be for the good of those around you.
 There is more than enough time, energy, resources, and space for everyone to be at their best.

 #2 - I Can’t Be Bad

 The single biggest challenge to being our Best Self, is that we forget who we really are.
-Instead of using the Drama around us as leverage to be our best, we believe that Drama is who we are.
-It’s not!
+Instead of using the Drama around us as leverage and learning to be our best, we believe that Drama is who we are.
+(Or is who others are.)